mackrulz1-reborn/reborn-starfall-privacy/index.md

 ### Sharing, retention and security

-Information may be processed by Google, Unity and, where remote diagnostics are enabled, Sentry for the purposes above.
+Information may be processed by Google, Unity, GameAnalytics and, where remote diagnostics are enabled, Sentry for the purposes above.
 If you contact support, your message and supplied information are used to respond.
 Providers may process data outside your country; their policies explain relevant transfer safeguards where applicable.

 Local records may remain until app data is cleared, the app is removed or records are updated; Android backup settings may affect additional copies.
 Remote records are retained according to service retention settings, support needs and applicable legal obligations.
 Reasonable safeguards are used, but no transmission or storage method guarantees absolute security.